discretize/discretize-guides/builds/revenant/renegade/index.md

 **<Skill name="Legendary Assassin Stance"/>**

-- <Skill name="Enchanted Daggers"/> - Every ½ seconds your next six attacks siphon life from your target.
+- <Skill name="Enchanted Daggers"/> - Every ½ second your next six attacks siphon life from your target.
-- <Skill name="Phase Traversal"/> - You shadowstep to your target and gives you two stacks of <Effect name="Unblockable"/>.
+- <Skill name="Phase Traversal"/> - Shadowsteps you to your target and gives you two stacks of unblockable.
 - <Skill name="Riposting Shadows"/> - Stunbreak and evade that removes movement-impairing conditions like <Condition name="Crippled"/>.
 - <Skill name="Impossible Odds"/> - **Toggle:** Damage modifier, grants you another hit on your attacks and increases your movement speed.
 - <Skill name="Jade Winds"/> - Deal damage, inflict <Condition name="Vulnerability"/> and <Control name="Stun"/> five nearby enemies.